 New York—Nurses are solving challenges encountered at the bedside every day, improvising workarounds and fabricating new devices to improve patient care.
 Spearheaded by the Little Devices Lab at The Massachusetts Institute of Technology (MIT) with support from the Robert Wood Johnson Foundation, MakerNurse will elevate and accelerate the ingenuity of nurses working across the United States.
-The initiative will be spotlighted at the 2013 World Maker Faire in New York and discussed in a panel featuring Jose Gomez-Marquez, director of the Little Devices Lab at The Massachusetts Institute of Technology and Lori Melichar, interim team director of the Pioneer Portfolio at the Robert Wood Johnson Foundation.
+The initiative will be spotlighted at the 2013 World Maker Faire in New York and discussed in a panel featuring Jose Gomez-Marquez, director of the Little Devices Lab at The Massachusetts Institute of Technology and Lori Melichar, director at the Robert Wood Johnson Foundation.

 In hospitals across the country, nurses are discovering ways to improve and create new tools and technologies that make health care more affordable and effective, and lead to better ways of caring for patients.
 Yet their fabrications often remain in the units in which they practice—they aren't exposed to the scrutiny and resources that may lead to improvement or might allow them to spread to other units.